solo-system/solo-system.github.io/documentation/harvesting.md

 onto your PC/laptop.

-You should physically insert the card into a "card reader" which may be integrated into your PC or might be a seperate component that connects to your PC via USB.
+You should physically insert the card into a "card reader" which may be integrated into your PC/Laptop or might be a seperate component that connects to your PC via USB.

 Once the card is connected, the PC will recognise the card, and the